 This is preventable; a stabilizer costs about 5 dollars and is a fuel system saver.
 The application is simple: add a measured amount of stabilizer to the gas tank with a fill-up and run the engine to get the stabilizer through the system.
 That’s it.
 Your fuel system is protected.

 You’ll find a link to a quality gas stabilizer on the Consumables page.

 Clean And Wax Bodywork

-Using a quality hand waxing paste (not a spray and shine product) will place a protective shell over your paintwork.
-It will help prevent bird droppings and dirt sticking to the bodywork and importantly, wax repels moisture.
+Using a quality hand waxing paste (not a spray-and-shine product) will place a protective shell over your paintwork.
+It will help prevent bird droppings and dirt from sticking to the bodywork and importantly, wax repels moisture.

 See all my favorite cleaning products here on the Car cleaning tools page.

 Store Vehicle Indoors